Nurhidayat: PSIM Yogyakarta

-He was signed for PSIM Yogyakarta to play in the second round of Liga 2 in the 2021 season.
-Nurhidayat made his debut on 27 December 2021 in a 3–0 loss against RANS Cilegon as a substitute for Sunni Hizbullah in the 73rd minute at the Pakansari Stadium, Cibinong.
+Nurhidayat was signed for PSIM Yogyakarta to play in the second round of Liga 2 in the 2021 season.
+He made his debut on 27 December 2021 in a 3–0 loss against RANS Cilegon as a substitute for Sunni Hizbullah in the 73rd minute at the Pakansari Stadium, Cibinong.
 Nurhidayat played two times for PSIM in 2021 Liga 2 without scoring a goal.

+United City

+On 24 March 2024, Nurhidayat signed with Philippines club, United City.
+Nurhidayat made his debut for the club on 8 April 2024 against Kaya –Iloilo.

 International career

+Youth

-On 31 May 2017, Nurhidayat debuted for the Indonesia national under-19 football team in a match against the Brazil U20 team in the 2017 Toulon Tournament in France.
+On 31 May 2017, Nurhidayat debuted for the Indonesia U19 in a match against the Brazil U20 team in the 2017 Toulon Tournament in France.
 Nurhidayat captained the Indonesia U19 team in the 2018 AFC U-19 Championship.

+Nurhidayat was part of the Indonesia U23 squad that won silver in the 2019 Southeast Asian Games in the Philippines.

+Senior

-Nurhidayat was part of the Indonesia under-23 team that won silver in the 2019 Southeast Asian Games in the Philippines.
-He received his first call to join the senior Indonesia national football team in May 2021.
-He earned his first senior cap in a 25 May 2021 friendly match in Dubai against Afghanistan.
+Nurhidayat received his first call to join the senior Indonesia national team in May 2021.
+He earned his first senior cap on 25 May 2021 in a friendly match against Afghanistan in Dubai.